mkurlavicius/mahaga.org/README.md

-# Tic Tac Toe
+# Mahaga.org

-- [x] The Game Itself
+- [x] The Project Itself

     * [Link To The App](https://mahaga.org)

 - [x] Setup

-    The project is made using:
+    It is made using:

-    * "Ruby on Rails" framework.
+    * "Ruby on Rails" web framework for REST'full WEB services
+    * "React.js" for user interface.
     * Postgres database.
     * Redis for cache.
-    * Deployed on Uuntu with Nginx web server with Passenger extension.
+    * Deployed on Ubuntu, Nginx web server with Passenger extension.

 - [x] Documentation